Tanmay2005-bit/Online-Banking-System/README.md

 -> Codes  .txt file is also seperately included in the repository for efficient and easy viewing of the files.

+# Project is performed step by step covering every part of rubrics for review 1:

+Creating the new project with JDK & IDE setup:
+Install JDK (Java Development Kit) (version 8+).
+Use NetBeans IDE.
+Create new project:
+Go to File → New Project → Java Application.
+Name: ConsoleBankingSystem.
+Uncheck “Create Main Class”.

+Define the project structure : Already Defined above

+Design the database schema for the project:
+We'll store users and transactions in .txt files: users.txt: username,password,balance john,1234,5000.0 transactions_username.txt:
+type,amount,date
+Deposit,1000,2024-05-24

+Create a Files to work on the Project ( to store, Retrive , update , delete ):
+Use java.io:
+FileReader, FileWriter, BufferedReader, PrintWriter Store all users in users.txt
+One file per user for transactions

+Implement IO connectivity using Io package. :
+This is done under FileManager.java

+Create Model, DAO classes for the IO CRUD operations:
+This is done under User.java and UserDAO.java

+Aesthetics and Visual Appeal of the UI (Console based , using scanner class ) :
+This is done under BankService.java

+Component Placement and Alignment in the UI:
+Menus are cleanly separated.
+Each screen shows only relevant info.
+Options are numbered clearly.
+Prompts guide the user.

+Responsiveness and Accessibility of the UI:
+Works well on any terminal.
+Clear text-based prompts.
+Gracefully handles errors like wrong input.

 # Explanation of Completed Tasks